 Back to the 52-week high

-But how can a company’s stock price reaching a 52-week high make you do something wrong, you may be thinking?
+But how can a company’s stock price reaching a 52-week high make you do something wrong?

 Price can’t go higher